The Xometry app works best with JavaScript enabled!

 2. Allow newly printed parts to cure at room temperature for four hours.

-What Are the Best Configuration Settings for PET 3D Printing?
+Best Configuration Settings for PET 3D Printing

 The best configuration settings for PET 3D printing depend on the brand.
 However, general recommendations are in place.
 The required print settings are listed in Table 2 below: